Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/FmrcTutorial.md

    Note that we:
      1. remove the date extractor from the collection specification string
-     2. add a dateFormatMark attribute.
+     2. add a `dateFormatMark` attribute.
-        In this case, the `#` characters delineate a substring match on the entire pathname (so there had better only be one place where the string "workshop/bom/" appears).
+        In this case, the `#` characters delineate a substring match on the entire pathname (so there had better only be one place where the string `workshop/bom/` appears).
         Immediately following the match comes the date extractor string.
         [See here](feature_collections_ref.html#date-extractor) for more details.